KayTrust/proof-types/EthereumAttestationRegistryIntermediateStatus2021.md

 ## Status Verification Method

-Since the proof in an `EthereumAttestationRegistryIntermediateStatus2021` Verifiable Credential can be changed dynamically on an Ethereum ledger, the status of a credential is always "Valid" as long as the proof can be verified.
+Since the proof in an `EthereumAttestationRegistryIntermediateStatus2021` Verifiable Credential can be updated dynamically on an Ethereum ledger, the status of a credential is always "Valid" as long as the proof can be verified.
 If the issuer (or authorized party) wishes to revoke a VC, they will simply revoke the proof itself in the smart contract.

 ## Status/proof Revocation Method